 If you’re using Git and both servers are supporting it, then this process can be even easier.
 I assume, that if you do are Git, then you’re enough experienced and do not require any additional information on this.

-Skip this step, if you’re website is not using database at all or if it using an external database server, that will not be migrated.
+Skip this step, if you’re website is not using database at all or if it using an external database server.

 There is a various way on which you can perform database dump on “old” server and database upload on “new” one: